 85 Pages Posted: 20 Nov 2020 Last revised: 1 Sep 2023

-Due diligence is common practice prior to the execution of corporate transactions.
-We propose a model of the due diligence process and analyze its effect on prices, the division of surplus, and efficiency.
-In our model, if the seller accepts an offer, the winning buyer (the acquirer) has the right to gather information and chooses when (if ever) to execute the transaction.
-Our main result is that the acquirer engages in “too much” due diligence relative to the social optimum.
-Nevertheless, allowing for due diligence can improve both total surplus and the seller’s payoff compared to a setting with no due diligence.
-The optimal contract involves both a price contingent on execution and a non-contingent transfer, resembling features such as earnest money or break-up fees that are commonly observed in transactions involving due diligence.
+Due diligence is common practice prior to the execution of large transactions.
+We propose a model of due diligence and analyze its effect on prices, payoffs, and deal completion.
+In our model, if the seller accepts an offer, the acquirer has the right to gather information and chooses when to execute the transaction.
+In equilibrium, the acquirer engages in “too much” due diligence.
+Our quantitative results suggest the magnitude of the distortion is economically significant.
+Nevertheless, allowing for due diligence can improve both total surplus and the seller’s payoff compared to a setting without due diligence.
+We use our framework to explore the timing of due diligence, bidder heterogeneity, and break-up fees.

 Suggested Citation: Suggested Citation